 My swearing example is not a big deal in the grand scheme of things, but what if what we do (or don’t do) really hurts us, or hurts others?
 What if we follow the restrictive rules set by an abusive partner?
 What if we drink ourselves into oblivion because of peer pressure on a Friday night?
 Or hate ourselves because we can’t live up to the perfection we believe we should achieve?
 What if we belittle others by our words or actions, or teach our children to keep quiet instead of speaking up about things that are wrong?

 I don’t see my role as therapist to point out what your rules for life are, but to be with you as you start to see them for yourself.
 We might look at patterns of behaviour, and reflect on where and when they started, and explore how you feel about them now.
 Often just becoming aware that you are following these unrecognised rules for life can be enough to change your way of responding the next time you’re in that situation.

 Perhaps you’ve found yourself nodding as you’ve been reading this, and you’d like to know more?
 Dr Meg-John Barker has written some great books surrounding sex, gender and relationships, and has a website called rewriting-the-rules.com.
 If you’re looking for new rules for life around the way you care for yourself, watch this space for new blogs on this soon.

-If you’re not sure where to start, and would like some support, why not book a free initial session with Helen, in our offices here or online, via email@example.com or +34 654065721.
+If you’re not sure where to start, and would like some support, why not book a free 15 minute phonecall with me, to find out if therapy is right for you.
+Email email@example.com or call or Whatsapp +34 654065721.